 T-Levels have been developed alongside employers and businesses so the content of the qualification matches core skills required to be successful in that industry.

 Why would I choose an unpaid T-Level over a paid apprenticeship?

 T-Levels and apprenticeships are different.
 A T-Level will give you the opportunity to continue your studies and get a much broader idea of what it’s like to work in a certain sector, with the opportunity to specialise later.
 Apprenticeships are paid, work-based training for those who know what occupation they wish to pursue.
 With a T-Level, 80% of your time will be spent in the classroom with the remaining 20% being spent on placement.
 An apprenticeship is the other way round and is more suited to those who want to earn and learn from the age of 16.

 Why are they important for this area?

-The introduction of T Levels is an important step towards future-proofing the Cumbrian economy by helping create the higher-level technical skills needed to grow industry.
-It brings technical qualifications into parity with A Levels, with T-Levels being much more focused on industrial placements and technical understanding.
-We are aware of the need skills in digital, health and child care, and education and science.
+The introduction of T-Levels is an important step towards future-proofing the Cumbrian economy by helping create the higher-level technical skills needed to grow the industry.
+It brings technical qualifications into parity with A-Levels, with T-Levels being much more focused on industrial placements and technical understanding.
+We are aware of the need for skills in digital, health and child care, and education and science.
 Four out of five emerging jobs need high-level digital technical skills.